 Will the prominence reoccur in the future?

 When the correction of the ears is accomplished solely by a suture technique, there is some expected reoccurrence in the adult ear only.
 Because of this fact, often the adult ear is overcorrected with the expectation that they will relax and settle into the ideal position eventually.
-Because of this uncertainty and the need to weather a postoperative appearance that is slightly unnatural, I have developed a technique to prevent reoccurrence of the prominence and allow the ears to have an natural appearance during the entire postoperative period.
+Because of this uncertainty and the need to weather a postoperative appearance that is slightly unnatural, I have developed a technique to prevent reoccurrence of the prominence and allow the ears to have a natural appearance during the entire postoperative period.

 What are the possible complications following otoplasty surgery?

-Hematoma which is a collection of blood under the skin.
+Hematoma is a collection of blood under the skin.
 The dressing worn overnight helps prevent this complication.

 Skin- prevented by the use of antibiotics during the first week of surgery and performing the procedure in a sterile environment. (not the office setting)